Facilities and Event Management

-The head coach, or designated individual, must provide a competition setup diagram to the Supervisor of Facilities & Operations.
+The head coach, or designated individual, must provide a competition setup diagram to the Assistant Director of Athletics for Facilities & Operations.
 Diagrams should be as thorough as possible, including details such as amount and location of tables, chairs, awards stand, etc., and clearly designate all set-up/layout for any equipment needed at venue.
 The Facilities & Event Management Office should forward any requests for tables, chairs and tents to Support Services at least two (2) weeks in advance of the event.

 Any set-up requests must be made through the Facilities & Event Management Office first; who will in turn communicate set-up needs to the appropriate personnel.
 Hence, coaches should not make unilateral decisions that are major adjustments in set-up without contacting the Supervisor of Facilities & Operations.